 Benefits – The Roku 1 and Roku Stick can cost less than the Amazon Fire Stick making it attractive on a budget.
 It’s seamless integration with Plex makes it a good choice for people who already run Plex on their PC or Mac.
 It’s an open platform meaning google play and amazon prime are accessible.
 “Unauthorized Applications” are easy to add and require no “jailbreaking” or “side loading” Drawbacks – Lack of Kodi support makes this offering #2 instead of #1.
 Still mostly a no go for Apple junkies EXCEPT you can use a Plex Channel to access your local iTunes library, so that’s pretty sweet.
 Killer Feature – RARflix, a free Plex App works even better than the native Plex app on any device.
 Saves you some $ and opens a lot of doors without any jailbreaking.

 Benefits – It’s Apple, so that Apple quality, user experience, ecosystem integration with your iPhone/iPad/Mac is seamless.
 You also get that world class Apple customer service at the Genius Bar or over the phone.
-Drawbacks – It’s Apple so… you know… jailbreaking is the only option for getting those shady free options.
-The new 4th Generation TV will run Kodi but the 3rd Generation still cannot.
+The new 4th Generation TV will run Kodi and supports 4K streaming.
+Drawbacks – More expensive than other streaming devices.
 Killer Feature – “Air Play” feature lets you mirror or stream anything from your Mac or iPad/iPhone.
 This means you can easily install Plex or Kodi on your Mac and stream it to your TV making it easy and simple.
 If you don’t have an iPhone or Mac tho you won’t get the real benefits of using an TV.

 MXQ PLUS S905 4K

-Benefits - This Android Streaming device has 4K Output Support and Kodi installs with a single click, 8gb of storage and a killer price point.
+Benefits - This Android Streaming device has 4K Output Support and Kodi pre installed.
+8gb of storage and a killer price point.
 Drawbacks - No major support like Apple or Amazon offers

 Benefits – Well, you may already have one, I mean it’s an Xbox!
 And hey, Kodi was originally designed for Xbox… however to get Kodi working on an Xbox is convoluted.
 All in all tho the Xbox One was built as a media center and does it well.
 Drawbacks – Price, obviously, is much higher than a set top box and with no native Kodi support (yet) you’re limited to Plex.
 Killer Feature – It’s an Xbox, so… you know… video games and such.